 Potassium Deficiency Symptoms

-the margins.
-This is a symptom of K deficiency, but is often due to poor root
+browning along the margins.
+This is a symptom of K deficiency, but is often due to poor

-function rather than a shortage of K in the soil.
-The end rows are often better
+root function rather than a shortage of K in the soil.
+The end rows are often better than

-than the rest of the field, probably due to the different soil structure where
+the rest of the field, probably due to the different soil structure where the traffic

 Anything that restricts root growth during the initiation of the nodal root system can lead to the problem.
 The nodal roots emerge within 0.75 1.0 inch of the soil surface.
 If there is something in the surface inch or so that the roots don't "like" they don't function properly.
 There can be large differences among hybrids in showing this phenomenon.
 Shallow planting and/or soil settling or eroding after planting aggravates the problem.
 This year, often there is evidence the soil was tilled and/or planted when the soil was just a little too wet.
 In many fields it is difficult to come up with an explanation why the problem is appearing.
 It is most common in no-till fields, but shows up in tilled fields as well.
 In tilled fields, it can show up where the soil is fairly "fluffy", especially under dry conditions.
 Since the end rows usually look better, it could be that a little surface compaction actually helps to alleviate the problem.